 The first wind turbine analyzed is the Vestas V150-4.5 model.
-For the Unmitigated Total Project model run, the broadband sound levels range from 20 to 47 dBA across all discrete receptors.
+For the Unmitigated Total Project model run, the broadband sound levels range from 20 to 48 dBA across all discrete receptors.

-Zero non-participating residential receptors would be over the maximum noise limit of 45 dBA $L{eq}$ (8-hour) if no noise mitigation is applied.
+Four non-participating residential receptors project wide and zero potential commercial structures in the Town of Venice would be over the maximum noise limit of 45 dBA L{eq} (8-hour) if no noise mitigation is applied.